 In 2017, however, Apple enabled the iPhone camera to scan QR codes they were revived.
 Android followed, and suddenly QR codes were more accessible to everyday consumers.

 The pandemic then hit and QR code payments became a feature of everyday life.
 It allowed consumers to make safe, contact-free payments, explore menus and services without speaking face-to-face with staff and allow customers to check in to venues in a quick and convenient way.

-What are the benefits of using QR codes for payments?
+Benefits of using QR codes for payments

 QR codes are truly a multifaceted shortcut to the internet.
-QR stands for ‘Quick Response’, and in a few seconds users can make a contactless payment with zero effort, enabling a stress-free customer experience.
+QR stands for ‘Quick Response,’ and in a few seconds, users can make a contactless payment with zero effort, enabling a stress-free customer experience.

 QR code payments are one of the safest payment methods to use due to these key factors: